teodor98-georgiev/Projects/README.md

 4. **Fill the grid row-wise** with the characters of the processed string.
 5. **Read the grid column-wise**, joining characters from top to bottom and separating columns with spaces.

+6. # LRU Cache Implementation in Java
+Overview
+This project implements a Least Recently Used (LRU) Cache in Java using LinkedHashMap as the base data structure.
+The cache automatically evicts the least recently accessed item once it exceeds its capacity.

+The implementation follows the design of the LruCache interface, with DefaultLruCache providing the concrete functionality.

+Task Description
+Goal
+Create a class DefaultLruCache that implements an LRU cache with the following operations:

+Retrieve a value by key (get)

+Insert or update a key-value pair (put)

+Dynamically update the cache capacity (setCapacity)

-6. # LinkedList
+7. # LinkedList
-7. Implements a custom singly linked list in Java with a built-in iterator.
+8. Implements a custom singly linked list in Java with a built-in iterator.
 It replicates several common functionalities found in Java's standard LinkedList class, such as adding, removing, checking containment, retrieving elements, and iteration.
 This serves as a learning tool or as a foundational data structure for educational or lightweight purposes.